Varunmaniappan/Task_Management_Viewer/README.md

 # Task Management Viewer Dashboard
-This application was built using react in order to fetch stock market data
+This application was built using react to prioritize tasks  as To do ,In Progress and Done respectively.We've used drag and drop component from react-component-dnd.

 ## How to Install Dependencies